Get

 Health & Care

-You’ll need to feed your Mal high-quality dog food for large and high-energy dogs.
-The food must also reflect your dog’s current age and weight, and don’t give them table scraps.
+You’ll need to feed your Mal high-quality food for large and high-energy dogs.
+The food must also reflect your dog’s current age and weight, and you should not give them table scraps.

-Groomingthe Mal is easy.
+Grooming the Mal is easy.
 You just need to brush them a few times a week to help reduce the shedding.
-They have a double coat, which means they will shed excessively in the spring and fall, so be prepared for more frequent brushing.
-Baths might only be necessary every other month, but like all dogs, you’ll need to brush their teeth and trim their nails regularly.
+They have a smooth, short coat, but they will still shed in the spring and fall, so be prepared for more frequent brushing.
+Baths might only be necessary every few months or when they get dirty from rolling in things, but like all dogs, you’ll need to brush their teeth regularly.

 The Mal is an overall robust and healthy dog, but there are a few potential health conditions that you should be aware of: